|On this page…|

 In the model window, press Ctrl+D. SimMechanics assembles the model in its initial configuration.
 Mechanics Explorer displays a 3-D view of this configuration with the Z axis pointing up.
 Since gravity acts along the -Y axis, it helps to change the view convention so the Y axis points up.

 In Mechanics Explorer, set View convention to Y up (XY Front).

 Click any of the view buttons to refresh the viewpoint.
-The figure shows the pendulum model in the isometric view.
+The figure shows the pendulum model from an isometric viewpoint.

-Double-click the Scope block to analyze the angular position of the revolute joint.
+Double-click the Scope block to analyze the time-varying revolute joint angle.

-The figure shows the angular position plot in radian units.
-Click the autoscale button to view the full plot.
+The figure shows the resulting plot in units of radians.
+Click the Autoscale button to fit the plot to the viewing area.